khx0/mpl-benchmarks/README.md

 ![Demo4](/mpl_scatter_plot_with_data_labels/demo/composition_per_2021-02-22.png)

-The script which produces the shown panels is loacted in
+The script which produces the above figure is located in
 ```
 /mpl_scatter_plot_with_data_labels
 ```